pausan/tinyrulechecker/README.md

 ## Performance

 Benchmark performed on an Intel(R) Core(TM) i7-8565U CPU @ 1.80GHz (launched Q3
-2018) and compiled with g++ 13.2.0 with -O3 on a linux machine on the best of 3 runs.
+2018) and compiled with g++ 13.2.0 with -O3 on a linux machine on the **best** of 5 runs.

 **Expression**

 `myfloat.eq(1.9999999) || myint.eq(32)`

 **Results**
+- 0.253ns per string evaluation
-- Less than 0.350 milliseconds to parse and evaluate 1000 times (0.334 ms)
+- 253 microseconds to parse and evaluate a string 1000 times (0.253 ms)
-- 3.386 million evaluations per second (fully parsing and evaluating each time, no precompilation step)
+- 3.929 million evaluations per second (fully parsing and evaluating each time, no precompilation step)

 ## License

+Copyright 2024 Pau Sanchez

 MIT Licensed.
 See LICENSE file.